 The fibre is classed into six different grades.
 Grade One is considered to be the finest fibre, while Grade Six is the coarsest.
 A classer is responsible for making suggestions regarding the appropriate end product the fibre is suitable for.
 The quality of the fibre determines whether or not it is suitable for the production of a pair of socks, a scarf, a hat or any other.
 The classer places instructions into each bag for the next stage of processing.
 All this information is also stored electronically for future reference.
 I (Denise) am the certified classer at Meadowview Alpaca Farm and have been certified since 2014.

 What factors are important to quality alpaca products?

 From the alpaca farmer’s perspective, good fibre preparation means;

-· Separating the fibre according to fineness, length and colour (although colours can be combined);
+· Separating the natural fibre according to fineness, length and colour (although colours can be combined);

-· Selecting the best end product for the fibre—i.e. the finer grades are great for fine yarns being used close to sensitive skin areas but not great for socks which need to resist much wear and tear;
+· Selecting the best end product for the wool—i.e. the finer grades are great for fine yarns being used close to sensitive skin areas but not great for alpaca wool socks which need to resist much wear and tear;

 · Also selecting blends that combine the best characteristics of alpaca fibre with complementary traits of other fibres such as fine merino, silk, bamboo and others.
 These selections are also made keeping in mind the end product.